dddrrreee/cs49n-20spr/prelabs/PRELAB_0.md

 For unix bash terminal users, a .bashrc file is used to set environment variables and customize your terminal.

+SD Cards: For Mac Users, SD cards and other mounted volumes can be found in the /Volumes/ directory.

+Note: this lab includes a lot of steps and will probably involve installing different tools.
+Make sure to read the lab readme carefully to figure out what you have to do.

+### Lab skills

+For this lab, you should be comfortable with a unix terminal, git, and the basics of GPIO / wiring an LED.
+If possible, experience with binary logical operations and an understanding of computer memory will also be useful.

 ### Review Exercises

+#### Git

+Make sure git is installed on your computer.
+For more information, see the readme.

 #### Binary Translations!